AImissq/BitcoinTransactionOnline/README.md

 or download the zip file.

-Launch your browswe and select 'open file' browse to the repo and select index.html
+Launch your browser and select 'open file' browse to the repo and select index.html

 Be amazed - it's beautiful!